 On December 16, 2001, Norma Mastropietro (Rivera), became one of ten woman in the United States to become certified to teach Krav Maga.
 She was the first woman to be certified in the state of Connecticut.

 On July 14, 2002, she was featured in the Waterbury Sunday Republican American, Accent page, featuring Krav Maga.
 Before her certification, in Krav Maga, Norma taught cardio kick-boxing for four years.
-Norma is currently working on achieving her next level certification with Krav Maga, Expert Series 1.
-She is the mother of two adult children and is currently Lead Instructor at Connecticut Krav Maga in Seymour, Connecticut.
+Norma recently achieved her Expert Series 1 Certification with Krav Maga Worldwide in Los Angeles, CA. She is the mother of two adult children and is currently Lead Instructor at Connecticut Krav Maga in Seymour, Connecticut.

 Jason began his self-defense training in 2008 under the expert guidance of the Connecticut Krav Maga instructors.
 Four years later he earned his instructor certifications in Israeli Special Forces Krav Maga (CT 707) as well as Krav Maga Worldwide.
 Jason developed and teaches the self-defense program at Quinnipiac University where he also serves as part-time faculty in the Health Science Department.
 He earned a clinical doctorate degree in physical therapy from Simmon's College and has been practicing orthopedic rehabilitation for the past 16 years.